-Use Microsoft OneDrive to automatically back up your genealogy database files.
-Once you install OneDrive on your computer, in your genealogy program, just place your database in the OneDrive folder, tell your program to use that file in that location on your hard drive, and voila - instant automated backup of your database.
+Use Dropbox to automatically back up your genealogy database files.
+Once you install Dropbox on your computer, in your genealogy program, just place your database in the Dropbox folder, tell your program to use that file in that location on your hard drive, and voila - instant automated and FREE backup of your database.
 (Bonus tip: I do the same for my genealogy photos, too.)